 More can be gained or lost in one healthy wind shift that can usually be made up by any amount of boat speed or superior sailing.
 But beginning racing skippers are often so concerned about whether their boat is sailing faster than the one next to them that they neglect to consider the effect of wind shifts.
 They fail to recognize them and don’t know how to handle them properly.

 However, discussing any wind shift with skippers who can’t steer within 10° of a close-hauled course (because they’re too worried about other boats) is useless.
 Half the time, the boat is either luffing or hard and a shift is not noticed even if it is 20°!
-So a basic premise of this sailboat racing tactic is that one must at least be able to sail the boat well enough to know that a luff can indicate a large wind shift, and is not caused by erratic steering.
+So a basic premise of utilizing these sailboat racing tactics is that one must be able to sail the boat well enough to know that a luff can indicate a large wind shift, and is not caused by erratic steering.

 How do we determine a shift?
 Many people use landmarks, but this is only good on short runs, in fact only for one tack.
 Once a boat has tacked twice, the angle to the landmark is different and is no longer reliable for gauging sailing wind shifts.

 For boats having compasses, a crewmember should continuously call the compass readings.
 A skipper can get confused about just which way the wind has shifted.
 As a memory aid, make two assumptions:Figure 134-136